reportportal/agent-js-playwright/README.md

 });
 ```

-*Note:* attachment body can be provided instead of path.
+*Note:* attachment path can be provided instead of body.

 As an alternative to this approach the [`ReportingAPI`](#log) methods can be used.